Lustenau: Regular Events

-Every Summer, since more than 30 years, the culture and youth association "Szene Lustenau" organizes an open-air festival at the Rhine bank, called Szene Openair, the largest festival in Western Austria.
-The Event hosts international Artists, as like local bands and attracts over 10.000 visitors from all over Austria, Germany, Switzerland and Liechtenstein.
+Every Summer, for more than 30 years, the culture and youth association "Szene Lustenau" organizes an open-air festival at the Rhine bank, called Szene Openair, the largest festival in Western Austria.
+The Event hosts international Artist, local bands, and attracts over 10,000 visitors from all over Austria, Germany, Switzerland and Liechtenstein.
 More than 450 volunteers work for the festival.